Writing Projects

 Exploring the diasporic journey of Teochew people is a blend of personal root searching and literary pursuit.
 Since childhood, I’ve been captivated by the widespread presence of Teochew individuals worldwide.
 Uncovering connections between my family’s choushabusiness and missionaries from the UK and US a century ago has fueled my creative drive.

-My dissertation (15,000 words) based on this story for the Ma Creative Writing (Nonfiction) in University of East Anglia has been awarded as “Distinction.”
+My dissertation based on this story for the MA Creative Writing (Nonfiction) in University of East Anglia has been awarded as “Distinction.”